octacian/hudlib/doc/HUD.md

 #### `add`
 __Usage:__ `hudlib.add(<player (userdata or string)>, <hud name (string)>, <definition (table)>)`

 Adds an HUD to the player.
 The HUD name should be a unique string (e.g. `game_time`), but typically not an ID as is used by `player:add`.
 The definition accepts the same parameters as `player:add`, however, `elem_type` can be shortened to `type` and `position` can be shortened to `pos`.
 An HUD can be hidden by default by setting the `show` attribute to `false` (can be shown with `show`).
 An HUD can be set to automatically hide itself after a certain number of seconds with `hide_after`.
 HUDs support many callbacks in their definition as show below.
+Elements also support parent-child constraints allowing the child to be positioned relative to the parent and causing it to automatically change as the parent is updated.
+A parent-child constraint can be initiated by simply setting the `parent` attribute to the name of the parent element.
+You can also provide a constrain table (example below) to specify which fields you would like to constrain.
 For further information about HUDs in general, see the official developer wiki [documentation](http://dev.minetest.net/HUD). __Note:__ if an HUD with the name specified already exists, the new HUD will not be added.

 One pattern visible below is the fact that a `self` variable is provided to every callback function.
 Self contains element-specific methods that can be called in the following manner: `self:remove()`.
 To see more information on the available methods check the documentation for the specific element your are using.